iTsingalis/AdaCubic/README.md

 ## Paper Abstract

-A novel regularization technique called AdaCubic that adapts the weight of the cubic term is proposed.
-At the heart of AdaCubic lies an auxiliary optimization problem with cubic constraints, employed to dynamically adjust the weighting of the cubic term in Newton's cubic regularized method.
-To reduce the computation costs, we utilize Hutchinson’s method to approximate the Hessian matrix.
-We demonstrate that AdaCubic inherits the global and local convergence guarantees of the cubically regularized Newton method.
-Our experiments in Computer Vision and Natural Language Processing tasks show that AdaCubic outperforms or performs competitively with several widely used optimizers.
-Unlike other adaptive algorithms that require fine-tuning of hyper-parameters, AdaCubic is evaluated with a pre-fixed set of hyper-parameters, making it a highly attractive optimizer in situations where fine-tuning is not feasible.
-This makes AdaCubic convenient to researchers and practitioners alike.
-To the best of our knowledge, AdaCubic is the first optimizer leveraging the power of cubic regularization for large-scale applications
+A novel regularization technique called AdaCubic is proposed that adapts the weight of the cubic term.
+The heart of AdaCubic is an auxiliary optimization problem with cubic constraints that dynamically adjusts the weight of the cubic term in Newton’s cubic regular- ized method.
+We utilize Hutchinson’s method to approximate the Hessian matrix, thereby reducing computation costs.
+We demonstrate that AdaCubic inherits the cubically regular- ized Newton method’s local convergence guarantees.
+Our experiments in Computer Vision, Natural Language Processing, and Signal Processing tasks demonstrate that AdaCubic out- performs or competes with several widely used optimizers.
+Unlike other adaptive algorithms that require fine-tuning of hyperparameters, AdaCubic is evaluated with a pre-fixed set of hyperparameters, making it a highly attractive optimizer in situations where fine-tuning is not feasible.
+This makes AdaCubic an attractive option for researchers and practitioners alike.
+To our knowledge, AdaCubic is the first optimizer to leverage cubic regularization in scalable deep learning applications.
+The code of AdaCubic will be publicly released upon paper acceptance.

 ## Usage
 AdaCubic optimizer implementation is designed to seamlessly integrate with PyTorch as a drop-in replacement for any